sttk/fav-prop.get-deep/README.md

 This function is targeted at all properties, which are enumerable and unenumerable, own and inherited.

+***NOTE:*** *All versions of Node.js allows to use a string array for getting or setting property, like `obj[['a','b']] == obj['a,b']`.
+An Symbol array is allowed as same until v4, but is not allowed on v5 and later (TypeError is thrown).
+To support same behaviors for all versions, this function does not allow to use an array as a property.
+(Thus, a property path needs to be always one dimensional array).*

 **Parameters:**

 | Parameter   | Type   | Description                         |